-Aoi Pui School was established in 2007 by the Autism Partnership Foundation (APF), a charitable organization founded by Dr. Ronald Leaf, Dr. John McEachin and Mr.Toby Mountjoy, in view of the need for parents to find appropriate education placements for their children with Autism.
+Aoi Pui School is operated by the Autism Partnership Foundation (APF) which was established in 2007, a charitable organization founded by Dr. Ronald Leaf, Dr. John McEachin and Mr.Toby Mountjoy, in view of the need for parents to find appropriate education placements for their children with Autism.
 Our Founders are licensed psychologists, BCBA holders and authors of various world popular publications and research, who draw together over 40 years of experience in the field of Autism to provide regular training, supervision and consultation to Aoi Pui School.

 Dr. Ronald Leaf is a licensed psychologist who has over forty years of experience in the field of autism.
 Dr. Leaf began his career working with Professor Ivar Lovaas, while receiving his undergraduate degree at UCLA.
 Subsequently, he received his doctorate under the direction of Prof. Lovaas.
 During his years at UCLA, he served as Clinic Supervisor, Research Psychologist, Lecturer and Interim Director of the Young Autism Project.
 He was extensively involved in several research investigations, contributed to “The Me Book”, and is a co-author of “The Me Book” Videotapes, a series of instructional tapes for teaching autistic children.
 Dr. Leaf has consulted to families, schools, day programs and residential facilities on a national and international basis.
 Dr. Leaf is also the Executive Director of Behavior Therapy and Learning Centre, a mental health agency that consults with parents, care-providers and school personnel.
 Dr. leaf is co-author of “A Work In Progress”, “Time for School”, “It Has to Be Said”, “Crafting Connections” and “A Work In Progress Companion Series”.